 The glass steel French Press is by far the most popular, constructed of a glass carafe with the steel casing and plunger.
 These designs allow you to see what you’re brewing and it feels a lot sturdier than the plastic models.

 Stainless steel is favored as it’s durable and easy to clean, and won’t impart any tastes or odors into your coffee.
-It’s also great at trapping heat, but you should be careful not to let your coffee over brew or it will become bitter.
+It’s also great at trapping heat, but you should be careful not to let your coffee over a brew or it will become bitter.

-An automatic French Press device does exactly as its name suggests, taking care of every step of the process for you.
+An automatic French Press device does exactly as its name suggests.
+Taking care of every step of the process for you.
 A relatively new concept, though, and one that may be shunned by traditional French Press lovers.

-For those who are lacking on time or just want to take their French Press around with them, you can buy a thermal travel mug which has all of the working parts of a standard device within, so you never have to go without your favorite style of coffee again.
+For those who are lacking on time or just want to take their French Press around with them.
+You can buy a thermal travel mug which has all of the working parts of a standard device within.
+So you never have to go without your favorite style of coffee again.